 As of today, I have over 30 houseplants.
 This does not include the pots of succulents I have on the porch (which will come in during the winter) and the numerous cuttings I have propagating.

 I already have a list of rare-ish plants I want to add to my collection.
-For me the pandemic offered one silver lining or should I say “green” lining—it made me love houseplants again.
+For events of 2020 offered one silver lining or should I say “green” lining—it made me love houseplants again.
 I do not intend to stop anytime soon.
 I can not control the virus or the weather, but I can control the health of my plants.
 As long as I have space, I’ll let the greenery inside.